Nordix/metal3-docs/design/baremetal-operator/bulk-set-bios-config.md

   versions:
   - name: v1alpha1
     schema:
       status:
         description: The schema to use for HostFirmwareSettings
         properties:
           schemaIdentifier:
             description: Unique identifier for this schema, derived from a hash of the schema contents
             type: string
           schemaVendor:
             description: The vendor that corresponds to this schema
             type: string
           schemaModel:
             description: The model that corresponds to this schema
             type: string
           schema:
             description: Vendor specific data describing each setting
             items:
               properties:
                 name:
                   description: Identifier for the Firmware setting.
                   type: string
                 allowable_values:
                   description: The allowable value for Enumeration type
                   items:
                     type: string
-                          type: array
+                    #type: array
                 attribute_type:
                   description: The type of setting.
                   enum:
                   - Enumeration
                   - String
                   - Integer
                   - Boolean
                   - Password
                   type: string
                 lower_bound:
                   description: The lowest value for an Integer type
                   type: integer
                 max_length:
                   description: Maximum length for a String type
                   type: integer
                 min_length:
                   description: Minimum length for a String type
                   type: integer
                 read_only:
                   description: Whether or not this setting is read only
                   type: boolean
                 reset_required:
                   description: Whether or not a reset is required
                   type: boolean
                 unique:
                   description: Whether or not setting's value is unique
                   type: boolean
                 upper_bound:
                   description: The highest value for an Integer type
                   type: integer
               type: object
 ```

 ### Risks and Mitigations